What to do if you find a young Barn Owl

 Feeding an owlet

-Watch the video on How to re-hydrate and feed a starving owl
+Watch the video: How to re-hydrate and feed a starving owl

-• If its stomach is empty and it’s a bit thin on the chest and shows no sign of having eaten recently or produces a small greenish dropping, you should consider feeding it.
+- If its stomach is empty and it’s a bit thin on the chest and shows no sign of having eaten recently or produces a small greenish dropping, it needs to be fed soon.

 Finding the nest